mvanderlugt/outlook-electron/README.md

-# Gmail - Electron
+# Outlook - Electron

 ## Description
-Electron app using typescript to render Gmail
+Electron app using typescript to render Outlook

 ## To Run:
 1. Clone repository